Assignment 1: Exploratory Data Analysis using Visualization Tools

-You may use Tableau or other visualization tools of your choosing.
-In the past we've also used Spotfire, although we haven't obtained licenses for Spotfire as Tableau now subsumes a lot of its functionality.
-If you prefer to use free software, there are a number of options, none of which are as full-featured as Tableau, but you are welcome to use any tool of your choice.
-Here are a few possibilities: XmdvTool, Ggobi, Protovis.
+You are required to use Tableau, but may also use other visualization tools of your choosing.
+In the past we've also used Spotfire, although we haven't obtained licenses for Spotfire this year as Tableau now subsumes a lot of its functionality.
+Tableau may well be sufficient for your needs.

-Assignments will be graded based on the quality of the analysis, the
+Assignments we be graded based on the quality of the analysis, the

 creativeness in the use of the visualization tool(s), and the quality